 Tifton is the state soil of Georgia.
 It was one of the first types of soil to be recognized in the state and covers around 2 million acres.
 It is a rich soil comprised of loam and marine sediments.
 Tifton is one of the state’s most important soils for agriculture.

 Gorgeous Peach State landscapes are usually a mixture of different types of hardy shade trees and flowering trees that grow well in the south.
-These are complimented by evergreens and fruit trees.
-Trees that adapt to the soil type in your specific region of Georgia are always make the best choices for a landscape that looks good and is easy to care for.
+These are complemented by evergreens and fruit trees.